ST. JOSEPH HUSBAND OF MARY

 Joseph listened to the angel and accepted his divine mission by taking Mary as his wife and becoming the foster-father of Jesus.
 Bishop Fulton J. Sheen, in The World's First Love, noted in a Chapter entitled "The World's Happiest Marriage," that "no husband or wife ever loved each other as much as Joseph and Mary," for they had a pure union of heart.
 And they lived in the presence of love itself, Jesus Christ!
 And the Blessed Virgin Mary serves as our model of love and mercy, who intercedes with her Son Jesus for us, her children on earth.

-St. Joseph has been recognized throughout the ages as a model of fatherhood and is the Patron Saint of Fathers.
+St. Joseph is known throughout the ages as a model of fatherhood and is the Patron Saint of Fathers.
 His feast-day is March 19 on the liturgical calendar.
 As he earned his living with his hands, St. Joseph the Worker is also celebrated on May 1.
 On December 8,1870, Pope Pius IX named him the Patron Saint of the Universal Church and a number of churches, religious homes, hospitals and schools throughout the world are named after him.
 He is the Patron Saint of carpenters and home sales, as well as many nations (Austria, Belgium, Canada, Peru, Vietnam) and cities (San José).

 St. Joseph is known as the Patron Saint for a Happy Death, since it is believed that he had the privilege of dying in the loving presence of Jesus and Mary.
 The following Prayer to St. Joseph for a Happy Death is from the Oblates of St. Joseph Seminary in Pittston, Pennsylvania: